Explore Wild New York

 • Brook Trout (stocked)

-Stocking Information: Sugar Creek is stocked annually with brook trout.
-See Livingston County stocking list.
+Stocking Information: Sugar Creek is stocked in the first week of April with brook trout.

 Special Fishing Regulations: None.
-Statewide fishing regulations apply.
+Statewide inland trout stream regulations apply.

 Links (Use the back button to return.)